 - Olive Oil Tasting.
 Join us for a tasting of our locally produced Extra Virgin Olive Oil.
 At Cooking Vacations we make our own first-cold pressed extra virgin olive oil from healthy olives that have been tended and cared for all summer long.
 We use only the first cold press Virgin olive oil.
 It means that the oil we bottle is pressed only one time giving it a clean fresh taste.
 Virgin means it is pure and not mixed with anything else.
 It is DOP-Denominazione di Origine Protetta, ‘origin protected’ domain of production-and “made on site in Italy.”
 Grown under the warm Mediterranean sun, in rich volcanic soil, and with salt sea winds, our olives make perfect olive oil.
 We respect the old world process of picking just at the right time, just in October and not too late in the season.
 Always organic.
 Our olive oil it is made without chemicals or preservatives, we promise.
 The informal tasting provides a bit of insight into tasting, buying and using olive oil.

-- In the afternoon, enjoy your third yoga and stretching session.
+- In the afternoon, enjoy your second yoga and stretching session.
 Along with Fortunata, reach, stretch and uncoil again and follow her gentle instructions through this early evening class.

 - Evening is free and dinner is on your own.